Jsiewierski11/DifferentialHeuristics/README.md

-Part of the Single Agent Search class at the University of Denver

-***Assignment: Differential Heuristics***

 ***Task:***
 In this assignment you will implement differential heuristics.
 In your heuristic you will use an A* search to find the distance to every state from a given pivot.
 When you need to compute a heuristic between two states, you will look up each of these states in the A* closed list and subtract their g-costs to get the heuristic.
 (You should take the max of this and octile distance to get the final heuristic.)